euzun/jpeg-carver-csharp/README.md

-# !!
-Code will be open-sourced soon..

 # jpeg-carver-csharp
-* This repo includes a C# toolbox for the orphaned jpeg fragment recovery method presented in following paper.
+* This repo includes an executable of C# toolbox for the orphaned jpeg fragment recovery method presented in following paper.
 * This is a pure C# implemented code.
 * **WARNING**: Check the dependency library to run the code!!!